13 Fun Things to Do in Seaside, Oregon (2025 Guide)

 The mini-golf course offers a laid-back but engaging challenge, perfect for kids and adults alike.
 If you’re feeling lucky, try your hand at the arcade games and see if you can win a prize.
 With friendly staff and a nostalgic charm, Captain Kid Amusement Park delivers a dose of classic seaside entertainment.
 Whether you visit for an afternoon or just a quick game, it’s a great way to break up your beach day.

-5. Hike the Saddle Mountain Trail
+6. Hike to the top of Saddle Mountain

 For some of the best panoramic views on the Oregon Coast, take on the Saddle Mountain Trail, a 5.2-mile round-trip hike with a rewarding summit.
 The trail winds through dense forests, meadows bursting with wildflowers in spring, and rocky switchbacks that lead to breathtaking scenery.
 The climb is challenging, with steep inclines in some areas, but the payoff at the top is well worth it.
 From the peak, you can see as far as the Pacific Ocean, the Columbia River, and even Mount Hood on a clear day.